 You can create SharePoint 2013 solutions and SharePoint Add-ins by using BCS on a client computer or on a server computer, depending on the type of solution you are building.

 Typically, the majority of BCS solutions and apps will be hosted in a server environment.
 These server solutions and apps provide the greatest amount of flexibility with all of the features of BCS in SharePoint 2013.

 For server-based solutions, it is usually best to develop the solution on a local computer where SharePoint 2013 is installed and then, when the solution is built and tested, deploy it to the production server.
 You can install a development environment on either a host workstation or on one or more virtual computers that are running Windows Server 2008 Service Pack 2.

-Client-based solutions enable Office 2013 client applications to access the same external data that a SharePoint 2013 solution or app for SharePoint can.
+Client-based solutions enable Office 2013 client applications to access the same external data that a SharePoint 2013 solution or SharePoint Add-in can.
 You can do this by implementing code using the BCS Client Cache.
 The client components communicate with BCS through client-side code and the client cache.
 This provides Office client applications with the rich data that is available to SharePoint through external content types.

 Because these solutions don’t require code, you can use SharePoint Designer 2013 and Office 2013.